rymiwe/weather-rails-app/README.md

 Both caches are independent, so a hit in one does not guarantee a hit in the other.
 This layered approach maximizes efficiency and reliability.

-### Forecast Serialization
+### Simple Value Objects
-The `Forecast` class implements `marshal_dump` and `marshal_load` methods to ensure proper serialization when storing in Redis.
-This approach maintains object integrity while allowing efficient storage and retrieval.
+The `Forecast` class is designed as a simple value object that can be automatically serialized by Ruby's Marshal module when storing in Redis.
+This keeps the code clean and DRY while ensuring proper cache storage and retrieval.

 ### Result Wrapper Pattern
 We use a `ForecastResult` wrapper object that encapsulates: